Biology and Conservation of Sea Turtles | Department of Biology

 Enrollment Limit: 10-12 Students

 Interested Applicants: Every applicant is expected to attend one of the two Interest Meetings to learn about the course and ask questions (see date, time, and place in table above).
-The regular class meeting time will be on Friday afternoons (time TBD)
+The regular class meeting time will be on Fridays.

 Apply through UNCG Study Abroad: this is a faculty-led program